-- If you select the Password Prompt option, you must specify a password to be used by the HSM for Windows client to log on to the IBM Spectrum Protect server.
-This password is stored and encrypted by the HSM for Windows client and is used automatically for each logon to the IBM Spectrum Protect server.
-In addition, in Password Prompt mode, a password is not required for operations such as running migration jobs or searching a file space. - 6.
-In the Set or Change Password window, type the password for the node and click Next.
-The password was created when the node was registered with the IBM Spectrum Protect server.
-You can change the password in this panel. - 7.
-In the IBM Spectrum Protect Server Connection window, verify the values that you configured in the previous windows.
-Click Apply. - 8.
-In the IBM Spectrum Protect Server Management Class window, select the management class that is the default when you create a migration job or configuration threshold migration and click Next.
-The choice is the default for migration jobs and threshold migration, but you can override the default on each operation.
-Information in the window indicates the suitability of the management class for archived migration copies. - 9.
+- migration jobs and threshold migration, but you can override the default on each operation.
+Information in the window indicates the suitability of the management class for archived migration copies. - 8.
 In the default file-security window, specify whether file security attributes (ACL) are migrated and retrieved and click Next.
 The choice is the default for migration jobs, list migrations, selective retrieves, and threshold migrations.
-You can override the default on each operation in a job file or with a command parameter. - 10.
+You can override the default on each operation in a job file or with a command parameter. - 9.
 In the Alternate Data Streams window, specify whether Windows alternate data stream (ADS) data is migrated or retrieved and click Next.
 The choice is the default for migration jobs, list migrations, selective retrieves, and threshold migrations.
-You can override the default on each operation in a job file or with a command parameter. - 11.
+You can override the default on each operation in a job file or with a command parameter. - 10.
 In the Backup Before Migration window, configure whether files are backed up before they are migrated and click Next.
 If you choose to back up files before migration, select an options file for the backup.
 If this option is cleared, the default is to back up before migration.
 The choice is the default for migration jobs, list migrations, and threshold-migration configurations.
-You can override the default on each migration job and each threshold-migration configuration. - 12.
+You can override the default on each migration job and each threshold-migration configuration. - 11.
 Optional: If no file space was registered, the Initial File Space Registration window is displayed.
 Enter the name of the default file space to store migrated files from your client node on the IBM Spectrum Protect server, or select the Skip file space creation check box.
 Click Next.
 If you enter the name of a file space that does not yet exist, the HSM for Windows client creates the file space.
-Select the Skip file space creation check box if you want to create a file space when you define a migration job or threshold migration, or start a list migration. - 13.
+Select the Skip file space creation check box if you want to create a file space when you define a migration job or threshold migration, or start a list migration. - 12.
 Confirm the settings in the Completing the IBM Spectrum Protect HSM Configuration Wizard window.
 If all options are correct, click Finish.
 If you must make corrections, click Back.